corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 - Services: allow composing commands directed towards multiple aggregates
 - Sagas: comparable with services although different in the sense that they fire in response to events

 Marten is a library providing an abstraction in .NET for working with Postgres.
-While normal relational storage is one of the things it does, where Marten starts to shine is the event-source
+While normal relational storage is one of the things it does, where Marten starts to shine is the event-sourcing mechanisms it contains.
+It allows the creation of streams, containing events